postman-open-technologies/lifecycle/README.md

 - **View** - Use a miro board to get all the concepts on the table in a visual way.
 - **Issue** - Use Github issue to discuss each concept as we iterate upon.
-- **Markdown** - Use individual markdown files as the source of truth for each version.
+- **Markdown** - Use individual markdown files as the source of Outline for each version.
 - **Research** - Conduct research, gather references to concepts we want to include.
 - **Team** - Engage across Open Tech and other Postman teams for feedback on blueprints.
 - **Customers** - Provide anonymized references to customer conversations across blueprints.